 IMPORTANT INFO, DATES, TIMES

 Matches will always be played on Mondays with the exception of reschedules.
-First match of the season is tentatively set for Monday, June 29th, match times are as follows:
+First match of the season is Monday, June 22nd, match times are as follows:

 If your child's team finishes first in their region then they will qualify for the State Championship Tournament.
 Currently it is unlikely that the state tournament will be held in 2020.